Maryland Assessment Procedure Manual

 Date Issued:4/2/1991

 A third party appeal is an appeal by someone other than the property owner or a designated representative/agent of the owner.
-A third party appeal may be filed within the 45 days after a triennial notice is sent out or as a petition for review prior to the date of finality.
-However, there is no legal requirement to notify the owner of a third party appeal unless it will result in a change of value, either higher or lower.
-Additionally, there is no legal or due process requirement that both the third party and property owner be present at the same hearing.
-A joint hearing should not be scheduled.
-If the third party appellant is represented by a designated representative/agent, all notices should be sent to the representative as per procedure 255-030-050.
+A third-party appeal may be submitted within the 45 days after a triennial notice mail date or as a petition for review prior to the date of finality.
+If the third party appellant is represented by a designated representative/agent, all notices must be sent to the representative as per procedure 255-030-050.

-The Supervisor may not increase the value of the property unless authorized by the State Supervisor or otherwise ordered by the Property Tax Assessment Appeal Board or Maryland Tax Court in a subsequent appeal.
+The Supervisor may not increase the value of the property related to a third-party appeal unless approved by the State Supervisor or their designee, or otherwise ordered by the Property Tax Assessment Appeal Board or Maryland Tax Court in a subsequent appeal.